JustinManno/todo-tutorial/story.md

 *Note: The hyperloop installer adds a policy that gives full permission to all clients but only in development and test modes.
 Have a look at `app/policies/application_policy` if you are interested.*
 + **Try It**
 <br>
-Change your `Show` component's render method to
+* explain how- Change your `Show` component's render method to
 ```ruby
 class Show < Hyperloop::Component
     def render